ThePresence/Knowledge-Base/Programming/Front-End/Angular/Angular.md

 ## Angular Start-up Loading

-Main.ts --> Passes as an argument to app.module.ts --> loads component.ts --> angularanalyses selector tag -->and it loads html
+- Main.ts --> Passes as an argument to app.module.ts --> loads component.ts --> angular analyses selector tag -->and it loads html